 Marcus and his spouse John jointly own a piece of real estate with a value of \$63,000.
 Marcus applies to live at an affordable housing property.
 During the application process, the manager determines that John is permanently confined to a nursing home and that Marcus has decided not to include John as part of the household.
-The land cannot be sold without John's permission.
 What amount should the manager count for the real estate?

-\$31,500 Two people jointly own this asset.
+Two people jointly own this asset.
 Only one member is counted in the household, therefore, only 50% of the asset value is counted.